EPIC Advisory Board

 Stefan Brands was the founder and CEO of Credentica, a firm specializing in encryption and cryptographic software.
 There, he helped develop the U-Prove cryptographic technology.
 Credentica was taken over by Microsoft in early 2008.
 He and other key colleagues joined Microsoft and have been continuing their work with cryptographic software and U-Prove since then.
 Mr. Brands is also Adjunct Professor of Computer Science at McGill University, Canada and the author of "Rethinking Public Key Infrastructures and Digital Certificates; Building in Privacy."

-M. Ryan Calo is Director for Privacy and Robotics at Stanford Law School's Center for Internet and Society and an incoming faculty member at the University of Washington School of Law.
-Calo's work on law and emerging technology has appeared in the New York Times, the Associated Press, the Wall Street Journal, and other news outlets.
-Calo serves on several advisory and program committees, including the Future of Privacy Forum, the Mozilla Legal Advisory Board, and National Robotics Week.
-He also co-chairs the American Bar Association Committee on Robotics and Artificial Intelligence.
+Ryan Calo is an associate professor at the University of Washington School of Law.
+Professor Calo's research on law and emerging technology appears or is forthcoming in leading law reviews (California Law Review, University of Chicago Law Review, Stanford Law Review Online, University of Pennsylvania Law Review Online) and technical publications (MIT Press, IEEE, Science, Artificial Intelligence), and is frequently referenced by the mainstream media (NPR, New York Times, Wall Street Journal).
+Professor Calo has testified before the full Judiciary Committee of the United States Senate and the German Parliament and has organized events on behalf of the National Science Foundation, the Department of Homeland Security, and the White House.
+He has been a speaker at the Aspen Ideas Festival and NPR's Weekend in Washington.
+Business Insider named him one of the most influential people in robotics.
 Calo received his JD cum laude from the University of Michigan Law School, where he was a contributing editor to the Michigan Law Review and symposium editor of the Journal of Law Reform, and his BA in Philosophy from Dartmouth College.
 In 2005-2006, he served as a law clerk to the Honorable R. Guy Cole Jr. of the United States Court of Appeals for the Sixth Circuit.
 Calo was previously an associate in the D.C. office of Covington & Burling, LLP, where he advised companies on issues of data security, privacy, and telecommunications.
 Prior to law school, Calo was an investigator of allegations of police misconduct in New York City.

 Professor Cohen teaches and writes about intellectual property law and data privacy law, with particular focus on computer software and digital works and on the intersection of copyright, privacy, and the First Amendment in cyberspace.
 She is co-author of Copyright in a Global Information Economy (Aspen Law & Business 2002), and is a member of the Advisory Boards of the Electronic Privacy Information Center and Public Knowledge.
 Following law school, Professor Cohen clerked for the Honorable Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit, and then practiced with the San Francisco firm of McCutchen, Doyle, Brown & Enersen, where she specialized in intellectual property litigation.
 Prior to joining the Law Center Faculty in 1999, Professor Cohen was Assistant Professor of Law at the University of Pittsburgh School of Law.